sarahciston/codingcare/posts/guide.md

 Open-source and open-access tools, in theory, allow more opportunity for us to view, understand, and potentially alter or adapt the tools to new purposes.
 Choose carefully, of course.
 Some open-source projects are 'open' in name only, using the branding of open-source to draw good will while not enacting the open-source values of transparency, community, and share alike.
 OpenAI is the most prominent example of this, as a company that began creating machine learning models that offered research access but has increasingly become closed and proprietary.
 Elsewhere, I have written about open-source works which do nothing more than place a single version of their source code online — in contrast to robust, responsive open-source projects that develop their work over multiple versions in consultation with their communities.
 Code Collective's Elea Zhong has written that, not only do large corporate entities claiming to be open source often fail to offer substantive contributions to open-source communities, they misuse the term 'open source' to extort free labor:

 >"In the same way big oil brands itself with greenwashing for illusory environmental progressiveness, big tech extol their open source efforts to open-wash their capitalist, monopolistic, and destructive reality.
 Technological development is in dire need for a policy-first, documentation-first, ideology-first methodology, and AI must transform its focus on creating systems which understands and addresses the complexity of its environment, critically assesses its context, and produces meaning-rich results."
-(Elea Zhong 2023)
+><footer>–Elea Zhong, "Llama Chained: A Critical Assesment in Open Source AI" (2023)</footer>

 <!-- Machine unlearning ([ender 2023](https://www.enderverse.org/notes/unlearning.html)) points out that
 The new task in machine learning called 'machine unlearning' has emerged due to large models' training costs and the practice of indiscrimine data scraping.
 As Code Collective member ender writes, machine unlearning assumes access to the models it wants to alter, which also assumes a powerful role with agency in big tech.
-Instead, ender combines questions of machine unlearning with adversarial data poisoning to ask how one can remove data from a model without access to the initial model.  --> -->
+Instead, ender combines questions of machine unlearning with adversarial data poisoning to ask how one can remove data from a model without access to the initial model.  -->

-When considering a tool to use, you might ask:
+When choosing a tool to use, you might ask:

 * Who makes it?
 What else have they made?
 Who pays for it?
 * Is it being visibly maintained?
 Is the documentation helpful?